DIY & Self-Help | 10 views |

 Steps to Take in Ottawa

-First, document everything immediately with photos and written descriptions.
-Contact your insurance company right away - most have 24/7 claim reporting lines.
-Get a copy of the contractor's insurance information, including their WSIB clearance certificate and general liability coverage.
+If contractor damage occurs, document everything immediately with photos and videos.
+Contact your insurance company right away - most Ontario insurers have 24/7 claim reporting.
+Get a copy of the police report if theft is involved.

 Ready to Start Your Project?